 The study and mastery of English is an essential means by which to empower pupils to interpret the world around them; appropriate skills and knowledge in English are key to thinking and learning.
 Through our curriculum at Langrish, children are enabled to express themselves creatively and imaginatively whether they are immersed in reading, composing written texts or engaging in oral debates and presentations.

 Early reading skills are developed at Langrish from day one, across the curriculum and in close partnership with parents.
-Ten minute, daily phonics sessions, following the Letters and Sounds programme, run across the Infant classes with targetted focus groups or interventions for any child needing additional support.
-Learning is then reinforced and embedded through a text-rich environment, including books specifically linked to the current phonics phase, the sharing of class stories and individual reading and library books which are taken home and shared.
+Ten-minute daily phonics sessions, based around a DFE-approved systematic synthetic phonics programme, runs across the Infant classes, with targeted focus groups or interventions for any child needing additional support.
+Learning is then reinforced and embedded through a text-rich environment, including books specifically linked to the current phonics phase, the sharing of class stories, and individual reading and library books which are taken home and shared.
 Learning key words is a crucial step in developing confidence and fluency in reading.
 These are introduced during the Autumn Term in Year R, shared with parents through class web pages and sent home to be practised alongside book-banded reading books.
 Key words, tricky words and high-frequency words also appear on each class’ Word Wall in an order consistent with that in which they will be encountered by the children as they progress through the book bands.
 The Word Wall’s colour-coded borders make clear the vocabulary expected at each reading level, helping the children to strive for their next target, as well as being able to see and celebrate the progress and achievements on their own reading journey.

-In the Juniors, our focus is on developing higher-order reading skills such as inference and deduction, skimming and scanning and the ability to read texts critically.
-In addition to shared analysis of reading material in curriculum lessons, children continue to participate in daily, whole-class guided reading sessions where the development of vocabulary and inference skills are a priority; in these sessions, books are selected at a higher level than might be read independently to provide appropriate challenge.
+As the children's reading progresses, our focus is on developing higher-order reading skills such as inference and deduction, skimming and scanning and the ability to read texts critically.
+In addition to shared analysis of reading material in curriculum lessons, children continue to participate in daily, whole-class guided reading sessions where the development of vocabulary and inference skills are a priority; in these sessions, texts are selected at a higher level than might be read independently to provide appropriate challenge.
 Where necessary, specific phonic support is used to develop children’s reading skills through the use of interventions such as Sound Routes.

 A wide range of rich, stimulating texts, both fiction and non-fiction, are available for pupils in the classrooms and library.
 Children choose library books to promote a love of reading; for each text read, they are encouraged to respond to a Bloom's reading question (see attachment) in their Reading Record.

-The school also runs annual book days, online book fairs and termly reading challenges to promote reading.
+The school also runs annual book days, online book fairs and an Autumn Term reading challenge to promote reading.

 Attention is paid throughout the school to the formal structures of English, grammatical detail, punctuation and spelling.
 The word walls used in the younger years evolve into Spelling displays for the current learning and Word Power walls to capture new vocabulary, which the children then strive to use appropriately in their own compositions.
 Teachers model writing strategies and the use of phonics and spelling strategies in shared writing sessions.
 Guided writing, used particularly in pupil conferencing sessions, targets specific needs of both groups and individuals, whilst children have regular opportunities to write at length in extended, independent writing sessions.